LimePoint/opschain-docs/docs/examples/using-secrets-in-your-change.md

 ### Including the default secrets

-As shown above, adding `build_secrets` or `runner_secrets` to your project or environment configuration disables the default secrets from being supplied to the relevant part of the step.
+As shown above, adding `env:build_secrets` or `env:runner_secrets` to your project or environment `opschain` properties disables the default secrets from being supplied to the relevant part of the step.
 If your project or environment requires the default secrets, simply add the relevant secret to your project configuration:

-1. For example, edit the project properties and add the `opschain-build-env` secret to the `build_secrets`:
+1. For example, edit the project properties and add the `opschain-build-env` secret to the `env:build_secrets`:

     ```bash
     opschain project edit-properties -p secret